Methodology

 • had opted out of receiving Child Benefit payments due to having a high income.

-Those opting out were included to ensure that all children in FRS households that could not be covered via the CBR were captured.
+1. Those who had opted out of receiving Child Benefit were included in the sample to ensure that all children in FRS households that could not be covered via the CBR were captured.
 Specifically, while families opting out of receiving Child Benefit remain listed on the CBR and are therefore available to be sampled, their contact details are more likely to be out of date as these families have little reason to inform HMRC of a change of address if they move, and as a result, they are likely to be under-represented in the CBR achieved sample.
-The FRS sample therefore boosts the sample of households that have opted-out of Child Benefit as they would otherwise be under-represented in a sample selected from the CBR alone.
+The FRS sample therefore boosts the sample of households that have opted out of Child Benefit as they would otherwise be under-represented in a sample selected from the CBR alone.

 5. Fieldwork